-You should enter your username and choose the right realm.
-If the dropdown box is not displayed, then you need to append the realm to the username like username@realm.
+You should enter your username with the right realm.
+You need to append the realm to the username like username@realm.

 Login for administrators

 Administrators can authenticate at this login form to access the management UI.

 Administrators are stored in the database table Admin and can be managed with the tool: